kwestin/lc-okta-purple/README.md

 ![Dorothy Setup](/img/create_admin_user1.png)

-9. Use the "set" command to pass the parameter " --id" followed by the ID of the user we just created:
+9. Use the "set" command to pass the parameter " --id" followed by the ID of the user we just created.
+When you "execute" this command you will be prompted for what permissions you wnat to set for the user.
+Select "9.
+Super_Admin" to give this user admin privileges.

 ![Dorothy Setup](/img/create_admin_user2.png)